Loving Tyra

-Loving Tyra is a Ugandan musical drama television series created by Denis Dhikusooka Jr. It stars Vivian Kaitesi as a Tyra, a celebrated recording artist who finds herself in a complicated relationship with a conman on the loose.
+Loving Tyra is a Ugandan musical drama television series created by Denis Dhikusooka Jr. It stars Vivian Kaitesi as Tyra, a celebrated recording artist who finds herself in a complicated relationship with a conman on the loose.
 The series premiered on Pearl Magic TV on February 6, 2020 and on Showmax in September 2020.
-Denis Dhikusooka Jr. who created the series also plays other roles as the producer and write as well as playing Mathias, the antagonist of the series.
+Denis Dhikusooka Jr., who created the series, also plays other roles as the producer and writer as well as playing Mathias, the antagonist of the series.

 Plot

-Tyra is rich, famous, and has everything but yearns for love.
-Her quest for love leads her to a conman called Mathias.
+Tyra is rich, famous, and has everything, but yearns for love.
+Her quest for love leads her to a conman named Mathias.
 When Mathias escapes from prison, he needs a mark to con in order to get money.
 Tyra becomes his target.
 She falls in love with him not knowing who he is.